aflin/rampart_docs/source/sql-server-funcs.rst

 The optional ``mode`` argument is a string-folding mode.
-If ``mode`` is unspecified, the current apicp :ref:`sql-set:stringCompareMode` setting – with “+lowercase” aded – is used.
+If ``mode`` is unspecified, the current apicp :ref:`sql-set:stringCompareMode` setting – with "+lowercase" added – is used.

 upper
 """""

 Returns the text expression with all letters in upper-case.
-The sytax is
+The syntax is

 .. code-block:: sql